Americans owe nearly $1.2 trillion – and counting – in student loans, according to the National Journal

 signing on for a life of debt.

-And, truthfully, it doesn’t have to be a life of debt.
+And, truthfully, it doesn’t have to be a lifetime of debt.
 You just need to know the right amount to sign up for, what you’re signing up for and how to handle your payments once you’re in debt.
 While this can be confusing, it’s nothing students can’t handle.

 If you take the time to research and develop a plan, you can have your student loan under control sooner than later and avoid being the dreaded senior citizen with student loan payments.